Tom Andrews

 Critical Thinking in the Digital Era keyboard_arrow_down

-This section of WRDS150 is focused on Critical Thinking in the Digital Era.
+This section of WRDS150 / WRDS 151 is focused on Critical Thinking in the Digital Era.
 These modules cover issues including social networking behavior and privacy, climate change denial and hyper-critical thinking, and ‘slacktivism’ and bandwagon political engagement in the 21st century.
 We will read articles from scholarly and non-scholarly sources from social science, political science, and humanities backgrounds as well as watching interviews, Ted Talks, and discussion panels.
 In doing so, we will endeavor to answer such questions as: does the internet still offer users a place to share and consume information honestly?
 Do the harms caused by social media use outweigh its many advantages in contemporary society?
 How have internet communication platforms changed political engagement and awareness?
 What biases or fallacies are perpetuated by an online world?